 On August 18, Cardigan Lodge was scheduled, as of press time, to host its first Autism Outdoors Family Barbecue, offering an overnight option for families who want to stay at the lodge.
 The event will act as a trial run, ideally with more ASD-friendly activities to follow—perhaps a fireworks-free Fourth of July next year.

 In preparation, Dana will educate the Cardigan Lodge staff in ASD population sensitivities and how to handle them.
 “We want to make sure that Cardigan Lodge can be a place where the parents know all the staff is trained on how to help and support kids on the spectrum.”
 Going forward, trained staff will be on duty year-round, so families can be sure their needs will be understood whenever they choose to stay, even if no ASD event is scheduled.

 Knowing in advance what a destination looks like can head off surprises, so ASD families will have access to “visual stories” of the facility, in the form of a series of pictures and videos online.
 And Dana will be on hand for the barbecue, alongside a certified recreation therapist leading structured activities.

 To Spiotti, this initiative supports AMC’s mission of helping as many people as possible be outdoors, and upgrading accessibility at the lodge broadens the range of abilities AMC can accommodate.
 Saying that ASD “touches everyone,” Stearns celebrates the project.
 “We’re going to be able to get a really underserved population to come and have fun in the outdoors,” she says.

-Dana also emphasizes enjoyment, but she’s even more enthusiastic about the opportunity for healing: “We know nature has great benefits for so many people.
+Dana also emphasizes the goal of having more young people experience the joy of being outdoors: “We know nature has great benefits for so many people.
 Everyone should feel comfortable accessing it,” she says.